Third North Carolina Provincial Congress

-The Third North Carolina Provincial Congress was the third of five extra-legal unicameral bodies that met between 1774 and 1776 in North Carolina.
-They were modeled after the colonial lower house (House of Burgesses).
-These congresses created a government structure, issued bills of credit to pay for the movement, and organized an army for defense, in preparation for the state of North Carolina.
-These congresses paved the way for the first meeting of the North Carolina General Assembly on April 7, 1777 in New Bern, North Carolina.

-The third congress met in Hillsborough, from August 20 to September 10, 1775.
-Its president was Samuel Johnston (The Second congress president, John Harvey had recently died).

-Legislation
+The Third North Carolina Provincial Congress was a meeting of the provincial congress of the de facto provincial government of North Carolina, composed of 213 delegates from 35 counties and nine towns.
+The congress convened in Hillsborough on August 20, 1775, and ended on September 10, 1775, during the final year of Josiah Martin's gubernatorial administration.
+Samuel Johnston was unanimously chosen as president as the former president, Colonel John Harvey, had died.

+History

+Resolutions

-This congress, which included representatives of all 35 counties and nine towns (also called districts), officially established itself as the highest governmental body in the province after British Governor Josiah Martin had fled, ending royal government rule.
-The last Province of North Carolina General Assembly had met on April 48, 1775 before Governor Martin disbanded its House of Burgesses.
+The Third Provincial Congress, which included representatives of all 35 counties and nine towns, established itself as the highest governmental body within the Province of North Carolina after May 24, 1775, when British governor Josiah Martin fled the Governor's Palace at Newbern, ending sixty-three continuous years of colonial rule.
+The last North Carolina provincial assembly met at Newbern from April 4 to April 8, 1775, before Governor Martin prorogued the House of Burgesses.

-The congress divided the state into 6 military districts for purposes of organizing militia and for determining representation on a new Provincial Council.
-These districts included Edenton, Halifax, Hillsborough, New Bern, Salisbury, and Wilmington.
-Later, an additional district, Morgan, was added for the western part of the state, including counties that eventually became part of Tennessee (Davidson, Greene, and Washington).
-Much of the deliberations of the congress dealt with safety of its residents and preparation for war with Great Britain.
+The Third Provincial Congress divided the province into six militia districts for purposes of organizing the militia and for determining representation on a provincial council.
+The militia districts included Edenton, Halifax, Hillsborough, New Bern, Salisbury, and Wilmington.
+Later, an additional district, Morgan, was added for the western part of the province, including counties that eventually became part of Tennessee (Davidson, Greene, and Washington).
+Much of the deliberations of the congress dealt with the safety of its residents and preparation for war with Great Britain.

-Provincial Council and Committees of Safety

-To govern North Carolina when the congress was not in session, a 13-member Provincial Council was elected, constituting the first executive body in a North Carolina free of British rule.
-Cornelius Harnett was elected as the first president of the council.
+To govern the province when congress was not in session, a 13-man provincial council was elected, constituting the first executive body free of British rule.
+Cornelius Harnett was elected the first council president.

-The following members were elected to the council by the delegates:
+The following 13 members were appointed to the North Carolina Provincial Council by the Provincial Congress: